Dimension of invariant measures for affine iterated function systems: Introduction

 The first result for affine IFSs is due to Bedford \cite{Bedford1984} and McMullen \cite{McMullen1984}, who independently calculated the Hausdorff and box-counting dimensions of a special class of planar self-affine sets (which are now called Bedford-McMullen carpets) and showed that they are usually different.
 McMullen \cite{McMullen1984} also implicitly proved the exact dimensionality of self-affine measures on the Bedford-McMullen carpets, and calculated the precise value of the dimension.
 Later, Gatzouras and Lalley \cite{GatzourasLalley1992} and Bara\'{n}ski \cite{Baranski2007} obtained similar results for a class of more general carpet-like self-affine sets in the plane.
 In \cite{KenyonPeres1996}, Kenyon and Peres extended Bedford and McMullen's result to higher dimensional self-affine carpets, and moreover, they proved the exact dimensionality and gave a Ledrappier-Young type dimension formula for arbitrary ergodic invariant measure on these carpets.
 For more related results on carpet-like self-affine sets, see the survey paper \cite{Falconer2013}.

 In \cite{FengHu2009}, Feng and Hu proved that for each contracting invertible affine IFS in $\R^d$, Theorem \ref{thm-1.0} holds under an additional assumption that the linear parts of the IFS commute (i.e. $M_iM_j=M_jM_i$).
 It remained open whether this additional assumption could be removed.
 Very recently, B\'{a}r\'{a}ny and K\"{a}enm\"{a}ki \cite{BaranyKaenmaki2015} made a substantial progress.
 They proved that for contracting invertible affine IFSs, every planar self-affine measure (more generally, every self-affine measure in $\R^d$ having $d$ distinct Lyapunov exponents) is exact dimensional, and moreover, under certain domination condition on the linear parts $\{M_j\}$, the push-down of every quasi-Bernoulli measure on the self-affine set is exact dimensional, with dimension given by a Ledrappier-Young type formula.
 Some other partial results were also obtained in \cite{Barany2015, Rapaport2015, FraserJordanJurga2017}.
-Along another direction, it is proved that for a given ergodic $m\in {\mathcal M}_{\sigma}(\Sigma)$, $m\circ \pi^{-1}$ is exact dimensional for ``almost all'' contracting invertible affine IFSs satisfying $\|M_j\|<1/2$ (\cite{JordanPollicottSimon2007, Jordan2011, Rossi2014}); however, the result does not apply to any concrete case.
+Along another direction, it is proved that for a given ergodic $m\in {\mathcal M}_{\sigma}(\Sigma)$, $\pi_*m$ is exact dimensional for ``almost all'' contracting invertible affine IFSs satisfying $\|M_j\|<1/2$ (\cite{JordanPollicottSimon2007, Jordan2011, Rossi2014}); however, the result does not apply to any concrete case.

-Theorem \ref{thm-1.0} finally gives a full confirmative answer to the problem of the existence of local dimensions in the context of affine IFSs.
+Theorem \ref{thm-1.0} finally gives a full affirmative answer to the problem of the existence of local dimensions in the context of affine IFSs.
 It completes the aforementioned previous works on the problem.